The 2022 Emmys Just Gave You an Epic Kenan & Kel Reunion - E! Online

 Kenan also tweeted about the nostalgic-inducing moment, sharing a photo of himself with Kel and captioning it, "My brotha!!"

 Before Kenan stepped into his hosting duties for the Emmys, he told E!
-News how he wanted to make the ceremony an enjoyable show for everyone.
+News how he wanted to make it an enjoyable show for everyone.

 "I know it's a long day and a long program," he said, "but I think that's going to be my main focus so it doesn't feel so tasking.
 It should feel like a celebration."